-Before anyone immediately clicks away, thinking that I’m being disrespectful in asking god anything, in my opinion, if you believe god gave you a brain, you should also believe that he would want you to use it.
-This includes questioning everything we don’t understand, including how we got here, what happens when we die, why is there injustice, how do magnets work, and so on.
-Otherwise, he would make humans just like animals, running on instinct with no higher consciousness or morality.
+In my opinion, if you believe god gave you a brain, you should also believe that he would want you to use it.
+This means questioning everything we don’t understand, including how we got here, what happens when we die, why is there injustice, how do magnets work, and so on.
+If god didn’t want you to do this, he would have made humans just like animals, running on instinct and with no higher consciousness or morality.

 As I’ve brought out in other posts, Jehovah’s Witnesses hold a very stringent view of rape.
 A woman is required to scream and fight and resist during an attack, otherwise she faces the threat of excommunication and shunning.
-Elders are told to “discern” if a woman has been raped based on some flimsy instructions about her “mental disposition” and if she delayed reporting it.
-See the Rape category for those posts.
+Elders are told to “discern” if a woman has been raped, based on some flimsy instructions about her “mental disposition,” and if she delayed reporting it.
+See the Rape category for more information.

 Let me first explain about laws given to the nation of Israel.
-After Israel was rescued from Egypt by Moses, god wanted them to live by their own culture and laws, which were lost to them since they had been slaves in Egypt for so many centuries.
-This law started with the ten commandments and then included some 600 other laws that covered such subjects as whom they could and could not marry, restrictions on their diet (what Jewish persons today call “kosher”), and even laws about their hygiene.
+After Israel was rescued from Egypt by Moses, god wanted them (the Israelites) to live by their own culture and laws, which were lost to them, since they had been slaves in Egypt for so many centuries.
+This law started with the ten commandments, and then included some 600 other laws that covered such subjects as whom they could and could not marry, restrictions on their diet, and even laws about their hygiene.

 These laws also included crime and punishment, and the subject of rape.
-Note what is said about this in Deuteronomy 22, starting in verse 23 (bold added for emphasis):
+Note what is said in Deuteronomy 22, starting in verse 23 (bold added for emphasis):

 23 “If a virgin is engaged to a man, and another man happens to meet her in the city and lies down with her, 24 you should bring them both out to the gate of that city and stone them to death, the girl because she did not scream in the city and the man because he humiliated the wife of his fellow man.
 So you must remove what is evil from your midst.
 25 “If, however, the man happened to meet the engaged girl in the ﬁeld and the man overpowered her and lay down with her, the man who lay down with her is to die by himself, 26 and you must do nothing to the girl.
 The girl has not committed a sin deserving of death.
 This case is the same as when a man attacks his fellow man and murders him.
 27 For he happened to meet her in the ﬁeld, and the engaged girl screamed, but there was no one to rescue her.
 28 “If a man happens to meet a virgin girl who is not engaged and he seizes her and lies down with her and they are discovered, 29 the man who lay down with her must give the girl’s father 50 silver shekels, and she will become his wife.
 Because he humiliated her, he will not be allowed to divorce her as long as he lives.